 What I was looking for was the Boswell monument.
 But there’s so much more to it than that.

 I’ll start with the important side, the side on the right. because everything else flows out from this.

 At top, William Boswell.
 In the middle, Susan Gardner.
-With her second husband William, she had a number of children, my great-grandfather Allyn and his siblings, such as the name at bottom, Isabella, carved here as Isabel.
-She was, I’ve learned, married (at least) four times, and so the monument carries the surname from her final marriage, McCleary.
-It’s from William and Isabella that a number of cousins I’ve discovered in the last year that I didn’t know I had are descended.
+With her second husband William, she had a number of children, my great-grandfather Allyn and his siblings, such as the name at bottom, Isabelle, carved here as Isabel.
+She was married (at least) three times, and so the monument carries the surname from her final marriage, McCleary.
+It’s from William and Isabelle that a number of cousins I’ve discovered in the last year that I didn’t know I had are descended.